What follows, is a brief history of the Club and a list of highlights over the years.

 - Stage one of the Bicentennial project in conjunction with Corowa Shire, River Walk and Park.
 One hundred trees were planted and nursed through a long hot summer.

-- Charles Sturt Park prepared, lawn sown, trees planted sprinkler system installed and plaque affixed to appropriate red gum log.
+- Charles Sturt Park prepared, lawn sown, trees planted sprinkler system installed and plaque affixed to an appropriate red gum log.

 - May 17th - 50th Anniversary of Charter.
 August 5th – Celebrations, guest of honour I.P.P.R.I.
 Royce Abbey and his wife Jean.
 Civic Reception.
 Commemorative Tree Planting and Golden Anniversary Dinner at the R.S.L.
 Club.